Soupra2003/MyHomehop/README.md

 # 🏡 MyHomehop

 **MyHomehop** is a modern and responsive real estate platform designed to help users easily buy, rent, or explore properties.
-The platform provides an intuitive user interface, advanced search and filtering options, and user authentication features.
+The platform provides an intuitive user interface, and user authentication features.

 ---